lucia2007/tennis-for-all/README.md

 * The instructional tennis videos were found on [YouTube](https://youtube.com).
 * The photos were compressed using the [Squoosh app](https://squoosh.app//).

-## Extra Help
+## Acknowledgement
 * Extra help and guidance was received from my mentor Precious Ijege, from tutors and fellow colleagues from the Code Institute.
 Many an insight was received from my friend Aoife.
+* I received help from tutors with my images (object fit: cover property and the use of grid helped), with navigation bar which was "jumping" and becoming bigger when hovered on and with my footer overflowing due to a set size of one of the elements.
+* To make the buttons on Home and Find Your Group page clickable, I used the [solution #1](https://testbook.com/web-development/how-to-create-an-html-button-that-acts-like-a-link) from the indicated website (onclick="window.location.href = 'group.html';").
+* A tutorial for creating a sticky footer was found [here](https://www.youtube.com/watch?v=VSIB9zPYu4w).
+* [Kevin Powell's videos](https://www.youtube.com/watch?v=u044iM9xsWU) were instrumental in the use of flexbox.

-Thank you all for your unending support.
+Thank you all for your support and encouragement.